Talking dog. 188 million views as of July 23, 2017.

 Remember Me by Lizzie Palmer.
 Near the end of November 2006, 15 year old Lizzie Palmer, a high school sophomore in Columbus, Ohio, used her artistic talents and modern technology to create an unforgettable video tribute to all of the brave men and women who serve and have served our country during a second time in American history when too many Americans wrongly and tragically believe they can support the troops, but not support the war they are fighting.

-As of February 5, 2012, the video had been viewed 30,687,173 times on YouTube and was its 18th most viewed video of all time.
+As of June 13, 2019, the video had been viewed more than 33,000,000 times on YouTube.
 The images, text and music combine to create a powerful message that should be viewed by all Americans.

 “I felt like there needed to be more support for our troops,” said Lizzie Palmer.
 “This video was my contribution.”